andfanilo/vagrant-spark-zeppelin/README.md

 If you want, you can put the dataset in the data folder, it will be copied to /opt/dataset in the virtual machine when building. **Don't push the data in the Git repo**, use the .gitignore file to ignore the data file and prevent it from being versioned.

-PERSONAL MESSAGE :
-This is the TD of Pierre Lejeail.